 Exercise Has Tangible Benefits for People With Diabetes

 Everyone knows that diabetes has been increasing at an alarming rate.
-Today, 12% of Americans live with the disease, and one-third of the U.S. population is at the prediabetes or hyperglycemia stage — and the real numbers are probably higher since you can’t feel high blood sugar.
+Today, more than 9% of Americans live with the disease, and more than one quarter of the U.S. population has prediabetes.
 This is a slippery slope because 15 to 20% of the prediabetes cases will turn into Type 2 diabetes within five years.
 The Centers for Disease Control predicts that at this rate, a third of the U.S. population will have diabetes by 2050.

 Diabetes is not fatal in itself, but it increases the risks of heart disease, stroke, kidney failure, loss of vision, and nerve damage.
 “Diabetes is the number one cause of non-traumatic amputations,” according to endocrinologist Dr. Jeremy Gilbert.
 So even if you don’t die from diabetes, it significantly reduces your quality of life and increases the risks of an early death.

 I know this sounds gloomy, but you are not powerless.
 Diabetes is one of the conditions that you have some power over, and you’re about to get simple and easy tools to help you better your situation.